louisefindlay23/engineering-education/articles/optimising-static-sites/index.md

 For unique styles and scripts, only needed in one place, it's best to inline it for best performance.

 You can also use an optimisation method called critically inline which means all the necessary code for the webpage to function is inlined and the extra code is contained in stylesheets and scripts and its loading is deferred.
+Tools like [Pegasus](https://pegasaas.com/critical-path-css-generator/) will automatically generate the critical CSS for your site.

 ## Speed Testing Tools